 Remember, if radon levels appear high after the construction is complete and no radon reduction solutions have been made, adding a mitigation system will be more costly.

-So, is it really necessary to get a new home tested for radon?
 Absolutely.
-In my books, it is always better to know the health of your home and as I mentioned radon levels fluctuate so it is always good to do a long-term test on a yearly basis.
+In my books, it is always better to know the health of your home.
+Radon levels fluctuate so it is always good to do a long-term test on a yearly basis.

 So, let’s remember every home has radon.
 The question is how much.
-Get your home tested regularly, and if you do have high radon levels, there are several mitigation options to consider.
+Test your home every few years.
+If you do have high radon levels, there are several mitigation options to consider.

 I would highly recommend consulting with a radon remediation specialist.
 If you are purchasing a new home, talk to your builder, confirm their radon prevention plan, and what steps they are taking.
 Just because radon prevention requirements are in the building code doesn’t mean all builders are adhering to them.